Respawn-League/Respawn-Docs/docs/src/league/rules/miscellaneous.md

 KritzKast & CappingTV are the only approved casting organisation.
 Other organisations need to seek approval from the staff team.

 Only Approved Casting Organisations can freely schedule and cast official matches.
 Any un-approved casting entity (even if allowed to schedule and cast a match) will have an administrator assigned to set up the event.

+### Player Aliases
+Any match coverage from an Approved Casting Organisation requires all players present to be using either their recognizable alias or the alias on their RSL account.
+Players found not using their correct alias will be subject to punishment after an initial warning.